italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    The Wallet Instance Attestation must be issued and signed by an accredited and reliable Wallet Provider, thus conferring integrity and authenticity to the attestation itself.
-5. **Authenticity/Genuineness of the wallet instance**:
+5. **Authenticity/Genuineness of the Wallet Instance**:
-   The Wallet Instance Attestation must guarantee the integrity and authenticity of the wallet instance, confirming that it was created and provided correctly by the Wallet Provider. ⚠️
+   The Wallet Instance Attestation must guarantee the integrity and authenticity of the Wallet Instance, confirming that it was created and provided correctly by the Wallet Provider. ⚠️
 6. **Ability to request multiple claims for several public keys**:
-   Each single wallet instance should be able to request multiple attestations for different public keys associated with it.
+   Each single Wallet Instance should be able to request multiple attestations for different public keys associated with it.
 This requirement constitutes a privacy-preserving measure since the public key may be exploited as a tracking tool in the credentials’ disclosure phase